Order to Cash Automation: AI-Powered Enterprise O2C Guide (2026)

 Strategic Drivers for Enterprise Adoption

-• Pressure to reduce days sales outstanding and revenue leakage
+• Pressure to reduce days sales outstanding (DSO) and eliminate revenue leakage.

 Enterprise Order to Cash Operating Model

-An enterprise order to cash operating model defines how processes, technology, people, and governance work together across the lifecycle.
+An enterprise order-to-cash operating model defines how people, processes, systems, data, and governance align across the full receivables lifecycle.
 Automation must support both centralized control and local execution.
+A strong order to cash solution provides the foundation for this synergy.

 Core Operating Model Components